-From New York City I continued to fly westwards to Salt Lake city which as become my 'Mecca' and for more business meetings in San Francisco and Los Angeles and always with a habit to make some visits to friends in the area.
+From New York City I continued to fly westwards to Salt Lake City which has become my 'Mecca' and for more business meetings in San Francisco and Los Angeles and always with a habit to make some visits to friends in the area.

-In this visit to Salt Lake City I got to reunite with the Floyd and Edna Stoker, the couple serving when I first came back to Kuala Lumpur to find the Church who were later replaced by Ralph and Ruth Cannon.
+During this visit to Salt Lake City, I got to reunite with the Floyd and Edna Stoker, the couple serving when I first came back to Kuala Lumpur to find the Church who were later replaced by Ralph and Ruth Cannon.

 In the apartment that the Cannons and Stokers lived was also popular to some General Authorities of the Church as it was close to the Church headquarters and the Salt Lake Temple too.
 In the lobby one day while with Floyd Stoker, we ran into Jacob de Jager, a General Authority of the Church who has served in Indonesia too and was serving in the Hong Kong area office of the Church.